monisha-jega/derma_vision/README.md

 # DermaVision - A Skin Disease Diagnostic System

-### This is a automatic skin disease diagnostic system built for the Microsoft code.fun.do Contest held at the Indian Institute of Technology in 2017.
+### This is a automatic skin disease diagnostic system built for the Microsoft code.fun.do Contest held at the Indian Institute of Technology.

 It is a web application that has an interactive chat-like interface.
 It attempts to diagnose skin diseases based on images of the person's skin.